-Midwifery mentor with relevant post registration qualifications, knowledge and experience.
-Practice supervisor for nurses and midwives undertaking NMC approved post-registration programmes AND Practice assessor for midwives undertaking NMC approved post-registration programmes in accordance with the relevant programme standards.

-- Read the NMC standards for student supervision and assessment available at: www.nmc.org.uk/standards-foreducation-and-training/standards-forstudent-supervision-and-assessment/ - Read sections 3.0 and 4.0 of this framework on the practice supervisor and practice assessor roles in Scotland. - Undertake a reflective self-assessment against the practice supervisor and practice assessor roles.
-A template is provided in Appendix 1 which can be used towards NMC revalidation. - Become familiar with the student pre-and / or post- registration programme, the student learning outcomes relevant to the practice area, the proficiencies supporting students to achieve and the practice assessment document. - Contact the local practice education facilitator or care home education facilitator to obtain support to address any areas of development identified. - Making contact with the AEI and programme lead
+Midwifery mentor Midwifery mentor with relevant post registration qualifications, knowledge and experience.
+Practice supervisor for pre-registration and return to practice student nurses and midwives AND Practice assessor for pre-registration and return to practice student midwives.
+Practice supervisor for nurses and midwives undertaking NMC approved post-registration programmes AND Practice assessor for midwives undertaking NMC approved post-registration programmes in accordance with the relevant programme Read the NMC standards for student supervision and assessment available at: www.nmc.org.uk/standards-for- education-and-training/standards-for- student-supervision-and-assessment/ Read sections 3.0 and 4.0 of this framework on the practice supervisor and practice assessor roles in Scotland.
+Undertake a reflective self-assessment against the practice supervisor and practice assessor roles.
+A template is provided in Appendix 1 which can be used towards NMC revalidation.
+Become familiar with the student pre-and / or post- registration programme, the student learning outcomes relevant to the practice area, the proficiencies supporting students to achieve and the practice assessment document.
+Contact the local practice education facilitator or care home education